snowy owl

 They are the 2nd largest owl in North America.

 Snowy owls are the second-largest owl in North America.
-They can grow up to 28 inches tall and have a wingspan of almost 5 feet.
-These birds weigh between 3 and 6.5pounds, with females being slightly larger than males.
+They can grow up to 71 cm (28 inches) tall with a wingspan of nearly 1.5 meters (5 feet).
+These powerful birds weigh between 1.4 and 3 kg (3 to 6.5 pounds), with females being slightly larger than males.

 Snowy Owls find refuge in Canada’s Arctic regions.